ipstone/gospel2020/content/_index.md

 <p style='color:#1F45FC'>
 Please come join us on-line to consider this topic together.
 Our meeting will be held in Zoom starting at 7:30 pm on July 10th, with a song and some sharing, for about 30 minutes.
 Then, any who would like to participate in live discussion and Q&A may stay in the same Zoom session.

-After July 10th, the meeting will be available via YouTube and the link will appear on this page.
-Please revisit this page to view the recording later, or to contact us with questions or comments.
+<p style='color:maroon'> <a href='https://youtu.be/NTHamNbwpo8'>The recorded meeting is available here</a>.
+Please feel free to contact us with questions or comments in the contact session below.</p>

 </p>
 <br>